The Konami Code is a specific version of the Classic Cheat Code, and is one of the most popular variants in video game history.

 In Zone of the Enders the Second Runner, it was possible to get Zoradius mode by entering a shortened version of the cheat code: Up Down Left Right Start at the pause menu during the boss battle with Vic Viper.
 Entering the code again in the minigame itself gave you full powerups just like a real Gradius game.

 In the first game, entering the full code in reverse at the title screen would unlock Versus mode without needing to complete the game.

-The second Game Boy Teenage Mutant Ninja Turtles game had one of the code's least useful appearances - it refills your health meter, essentially giving you an extra life on command, but can only be used once per playthrough.
+The second Game Boy Teenage Mutant Ninja Turtles game has one of the code's least useful appearances: it refills your health meter, essentially giving you an extra life on command, but can only be used once per playthrough.

 The International Superstar Soccer series uses this code in several of its games, although some require the second controller while others switch the up/down and left/right commands (in the case of the N64 version, C-triggers).
 The original gives you "happy players," Deluxe gives you a dog referee, and the 3d games give the players big heads.

 A villager in Legend Of The Mystical Ninja helpfully informs you, "If you press Up Up Down Down Left Right Left Right B A, it will do nothing."